 Arrival in Siem Reap - Welcome to Cambodia

-Siem Reap Angkor International Airport - Upon arriving at Siem Reap Angkor International Airport, the tour guide and driver will be ready to warmly greet the guests.
-They will then transport them to Siem Reap City, providing insights into the city’s culture and the daily life of the Khmer people along…
+Siem Reap Angkor International Airport - Upon arriving at Siem Reap Angkor International Airport, the tour guide and driver will be ready to warmly welcome the guests.
+They will then transfer them to Siem Reap City, sharing insights about the city’s culture and the daily life of the Khmer people along…

 Arrival in Siem Reap - Welcome to Cambodia

-Siem Reap Angkor International Airport - Upon arriving at Siem Reap Angkor International Airport, the tour guide and driver will be ready to warmly greet the guests.
-They will then transport them to Siem Reap City, providing insights into the city’s culture and the daily life of the Khmer people along the way.
-Upon reaching the hotel, guests can complete the check-in process and enjoy the rest of the day at leisure to relax after their journey or explore the surroundings at their own pace.
+Siem Reap Angkor International Airport - Upon arriving at Siem Reap Angkor International Airport, the tour guide and driver will be ready to warmly welcome the guests.
+They will then transfer them to Siem Reap City, sharing insights about the city’s culture and the daily life of the Khmer people along the way.
+Upon arrival at the hotel, guests can complete the check-in process and enjoy the rest of the day at leisure to relax after their journey or explore the surroundings at their own pace.
 Overnight stay in Siem Reap.

 Siem Reap - Hotel Accommodation options include: